infecsean/Obsidian-Cloud/School Notes/DP Physics/1. Mechanics/2. Forces/Force.md

 # Force
 ---
+F = ma
+A vector quantity, Newtons (N).

 Force is a push or pull
-A vector quantity, Newtons.

 ### Types of Force
 1. Tension
 2. Normal reaction